juanelas/bigint-crypto-utils/docs/API.md

 **`Throws`**

-Excpeption thorwn when a does not have inverse modulo n
+RangeError if a does not have inverse modulo n

 #### Parameters